FadriPestalozzi/CamBallToe/README.md

 ## ToDo

 - [x] draw target playing wall
+- [x] detect wall distance
+- [ ] divide wall into 9 marking areas
-- [ ] detect wall distance
+- [ ] detect if ball in a marking area
-- [ ] using ball diameter and safety margin, detect when ball hits wall
+- [ ] if ball in marking area and distance of ball center close to wall distance = hit